lngarrett/bubba/README.md

 All cameras start with, and have a maximum of, 3 credits.
 Sending a push alert consumes one credit.
 Each camera gets 1 credit every 10 minutes.
 When a camera is out of credits it will not send push alerts until it receives more credits.
 All of these values can be configured in `config.yaml`

 ## Instructions
+    # configre `config.yaml` to match your environment and preferences
     # docker-compose up

 ### Set Redis Secrets